Ginni Thomas: Personal life

-Virginia and Clarence Thomas married in 1987.
-The couple live in Virginia.
+Ginni and Clarence Thomas married in 1987.
+The couple lives in Virginia.
+In an interview, Ginni's uncle said of the couple, "I can guarantee you I was surprised when I found out she was going with a black man", to which her aunt added, "but he was so nice, we forgot he was black, and he treated her so well all of his other qualities made up for his being black."

 Thomas converted from Protestantism to her husband's Catholic faith in 2002.
 She was inspired by his devotion of praying the Litany of Humility and participating in the Mass.
 She credits Justice Antonin Scalia and his wife Maureen for helping her husband back into the Church.

 On October 9, 2010, Thomas left a voicemail message for Anita Hill, whose accusations of sexual harassment against her husband complicated his Supreme Court nomination hearings 19 years earlier.
 In the voicemail, Thomas said that Hill should apologize to her husband.
 Hill responded that there was nothing to apologize for and said that her 1991 testimony about her interactions with Clarence Thomas was truthful.

-In 2011, Clarence Thomas amended 20 years worth of his financial disclosures to include Virginia Thomas's places of employment.
+In 2011, Clarence Thomas amended 20 years worth of his financial disclosures to include Ginni Thomas's places of employment.

 Lifespring

 In the 1980s, while a congressional aide, Thomas took training with the self-awareness program Lifespring.
-In 1987, she related to The Washington Post that, during her training several years earlier, she had been "confused and troubled" by lessons such as one where trainees were told to disrobe to bikinis and bathing suits then "made fun of fat people's bodies and ridiculed one another with sexual questions".
-After realizing that membership in her Lifespring group was separating her from her family, friends, and co-workers, Thomas began what proved to be a difficult and months-long process of breaking away.
+In 1987, she told The Washington Post that, during her training several years earlier, she had been "confused and troubled" by lessons such as one where trainees were told to disrobe to bikinis and bathing suits and then "made fun of fat people's bodies and ridiculed one another with sexual questions".
+After realizing that membership in her Lifespring group was separating her from her family, friends, and co-workers, Thomas said she began what proved to be a difficult and months-long process of breaking away.
 At one point, she hid in another part of the U.S. to avoid a constant barrage of high-pressure phone calls from Lifespring members, who felt they had a duty to keep her in the organization.

 Thomas came to believe that Lifespring was a cult.
 After leaving the group in 1985, she sought counseling and joined the Cult Awareness Network.
 She became a critic of controversial religious groups, speaking on panels and organizing anti-cult workshops for congressional staffers in 1986 and 1988.
 In a 1991 interview, Thomas remarked, "I was once in a group that used mind control techniques", and she called its members "pretty scary people".